The Archimedean limit of random sorting networks: Introduction

 {\bf I. Rescaled particle trajectories.} \qquad For a sorting network $\sig$, define the global trajectory

-The function $\sig_G(x, \cdot)$ is the trajectory of particle $x$, with time rescaled so that the sorting process finishes at time $1$, and space rescaled so that the trajectory stays in the interval $[-1, 1]$.
-In \cite{angel2007random}, the authors conjectured that with high probability, all particle trajectories in a uniform random sorting network are close to sine curves (see Figure \ref{fig:sinecurves}).
+The function $\sig_G(x, \cdot):[0, 1] \to [-1, 1]$ is the trajectory of particle $x$, with time rescaled so that the sorting process finishes at time $1$, and space rescaled so that the trajectory stays in the interval $[-1, 1]$.
+In \cite{angel2007random}, Angel et al.\ conjectured that with high probability, all particle trajectories in a uniform random sorting network are close to sine curves (see Figure \ref{fig:sinecurves}).
+They proved that with high probability, all global trajectories in a random sorting network are close in uniform norm to some H\"older-$1/2$ curve with H\"older constant $\sqrt{8}$.

-They proved that limiting trajectories are $1/2$-H\"older with H\"older constant $\sqrt{8}$.
-Dauvergne and Vir\'ag \cite{dauvergne1} improved upon this by showing that limiting trajectories are $\pi$-Lipschitz, and that trajectories of particles starting within $\ep$ of the edge are distance $2 \sqrt{\ep}$ away from a sine curve in uniform norm.

 Our first theorem proves the sine curve conjecture from \cite{angel2007random}.
 Here and throughout the paper we use the notation $\sig^n$ for a uniform random $n$-element sorting network.

 \begin{customthm}{1}[Sine curve limit] For each $n$ there exist random variables $\{(A^n_i, \Theta^n_i) \in [0, 1] \X [0, 2\pi]\}_{i \in \{1, \ddd, n\}}$ such that for any $\ep > 0$, we have that